101 Great Disney World Tips

 68. Fantasyland attractions are best experienced first thing in the morning or last thing at night to minimize waits.

-69. Most of the entertainment that makes up the Christmas Party (a hard ticket event in November and December costing $150+ per person) is shown during normal park hours and included with normal theme park admission from the week before Christmas until New Year’s…however, you will still “pay” for it in the form of ridiculous crowds and higher nightly room rates.
+69. Most of the entertainment that makes up Mickey’s Very Merry Christmas Party (a hard ticket event in November and December costing $150+ per person) is shown during normal park hours and included with normal theme park admission from the week before Christmas until New Year’s…however, you will still “pay” for it in the form of ridiculous crowds and higher nightly room rates.

 70. Don’t get duped into buying into Disney Vacation Club by the alluring promotions while at Walt Disney World.
 Wait until you get home and read our Ultimate Guide to Disney Vacation Club.
-We are DVC owners, but recognize that it’s not for everyone.
+We are DVC owners, but recognize that it’s definitely NOT for everyone.
+Not even via resale.
 That’s a really long article, but it could save you tens of thousands of dollars!
 (No joke.)

 73. Sleepy Hollow in the Magic Kingdom isn’t a “full” counter service restaurant, but their ice cream and waffle sandwiches, plus other snacks and views of Cinderella Castle are to die for.